Strom Thurmond filibuster of the Civil Rights Act of 1957: Outcome and reception

 The filibuster failed to prevent the passage of the bill, and further failed to change the vote whatsoever.
 The bill passed two hours after Thurmond finished speaking by a vote of 60–15, and was signed into law by President Eisenhower less than two weeks later.
 The Civil Rights Act of 1957 was the first U.S. civil rights bill passed in 82 years.

-Thurmond received significant criticism, even from Democrats who signed or were aligned with the goals of the Southern Manifesto, including Talmadge, Russell, and the Southern Caucus as a whole.
+Thurmond received significant criticism, even from Democrats who signed or were aligned with the goals of the Southern Manifesto, including Talmadge, Russell, and the Dixiecrats as a whole.
 Talmadge referred to the speech as a form of grandstanding, and Russell denounced it as "personal political aggrandizement".
 These senators had received several telegrams during Thurmond's speech encouraging them to assist Thurmond in his filibuster by relieving him, and Thurmond's staff received correspondence from hundreds of Southerners congratulating and encouraging him.
-Southern Democratic senators did not join the filibuster, despite its popularity among their constituents, because (as Russell put it) the South had already secured a compromise in the bill which would be jeopardized by a filibuster and there was not enough support to prevent a cloture vote anyway.
+The Southern Caucus did not join the filibuster, despite its popularity among their constituents, because (as Russell put it) the South had already secured a compromise in the bill which would be jeopardized by a filibuster and there was not enough support to prevent a cloture vote anyway.

 In 1964, Thurmond was involved in a second filibuster against the Civil Rights Act of 1964.
 Later that year, he switched his affiliation to the Republican Party.
 The 1964 filibuster was carried out by a group of Southern senators and was only ended by a cloture vote.
 Thurmond was repeatedly elected and served in the Senate for 48 years, retiring in 2003 at the age of 100 as the oldest U.S. senator ever.

 Modern reception

-Although the filibuster did not use any "overtly racist language" according to The Washington Posts Gillian Brockell in 2021, it has been described as racist by the newspaper because the bill Thurmond filibustered against protected the right of African Americans to vote.
-In his 2012 biography of Thurmond, Strom Thurmond's America, Crespino noted the impact of Thurmond's filibuster and partial authorship of the Southern Manifesto, a document designed to unify the South against school integration, the previous year.
+The filibuster did not use any "overtly racist language"; however, according to Gillian Brockell it is racist because Thurmond filibustered against a bill that protected the right of African Americans to vote.
+In his 2012 biography of Thurmond, Strom Thurmond's America, Crespino noted the impact of Thurmond's filibuster and partial authorship of the Southern Manifesto, a document written the previous year designed to unify the South against school integration.
 He described these events as "[sealing] Thurmond's reputation as one of the South's last Confederates, a champion of white southerners' campaign of 'massive resistance'" to civil rights.
 He further argues that the filibuster was a way for Thurmond to uphold Southern ideas about white strength and endurance, while also burnishing his personal image of masculinity and health.